evanch98/spotify-clone-nextjs/README.md

 # Key Features

-- User's data is store on Supabase
+- User's data is stored on Supabase
 - Users can logged with email or GitHub
 - Users can upload songs
 - Users can like songs and see the list of liked songs